 In the absence of real numbers for historical operations I had to make some up.
 There, I said it – so let me repeat, to avoid the apoplexy from either end of the Emotion-o-meter.
 What follows is a hypothetical scenario – so something that, by definition, is almost certain to be wrong.
 The reason I have done this is to help get my head around the scale of storage that might be required in this future world.

-I started with an assumption that you’d not use storage to deal with the seasonal variability – it’s too big, in energy volume terms, so would be more cost effectively dealt with a combination of methods (but no “Magic Wand”).
+I started with an assumption that you’d not use storage to deal with the seasonal variability – it’s too big, in energy volume terms, so would be more cost effectively dealt with a combination of methods (but no “Magic Wand” as discussed further here).
 Without going down that rabbit hole of working out what that method might be, I reasoned that (whatever the method) it would probably help to have a bit more dependability on the variability of daily solar production within a given month.
 Stating this another way, I wondered how much storage would be necessary to even out the variability within each month.

 So I took the data above and calculated the “unders and overs” for each day when referenced back to the average for the month (this was the same chart as shown on the previous post, just with the numbers represented as volume (MWh) over the day, rather than average (MW) rate of charge/discharge):